2 0 2 3 S P R I N G N + S U M M E R

-All of these efforts led to the development of a humanistic "system of script"---primarily an aesthetic attempt to restore clarity, legibility, and elegance to manuscript book production, especially as the work of scholars is a preoccupation with texts.
-The humanist poet Francesci Petrarce, 1304-1374 (Petrarch), always stressed that reading and writing are essential to one's grasp of the meaning of---and capacity to understand---knowledge.
+These efforts led to the development of a humanistic "system of script"---primarily an aesthetic attempt to restore clarity, legibility, and elegance to manuscript book production.
+Francesci Petrarce, 1304-1374, the humanist poet, always stressed that reading and writing are essential to one's grasp of the meaning of, and capacity to understand, knowledge.

 David, The Divided Heart

 as an example of calligraphy in a straight-forward, simple arrangement.

 Sumi ink on paper, of the size, 11.50 x 8.50 inches, unframed

 From Renaissance times up to this day, cancellaresca, the Chancery cursive, is a favored script of calligraphy and handwriting---600 long years.
 This slender, forward-tilting cursive was written with a square-cut quill; contemporary calligraphy and penmanship is most often written using a square- or oblique-cut metal nib.

 The Humanists' systematic transformation of scripts to be more legible was also applied to letter design models in the casting of metal types.
 Johannes Gutenberg established a movable type–based printing press system by means of cut, or cast metal letter components.

 The English Round Hand evolved from a series of script variants of Chancery Cursive in the sixteenth to eighteenth centuries, when letter strokes became more rounded and a bit taller, but still slanting forward.
 This was a consequence of newer kinds of printing operations.
 The hand-writing examples of writing masters started to be engraved on copper, then printed; wood block printing had been the customary medium